devuxer/signalium-debug/README.md

 # Signalium Debug

+Edit: This branch illustrates that the same bugs do not when Signalium is replaced with Jotai.

 This repository provides reproductions for a couple issues I have encountered using Signalium in a Vite-React-TypeScript-MUI app.

 This app can be run in 3 different modes: